-Stomacher, 18th century Medium: silk and metallic (metal-wrapped silk core) embroidery on silk foundation, with flat metal strips, wire coils; linen backing Technique: embroidered in satin and stem stitches, couched flat metal strips, metal-wrapped silk, and flat strips with met.
-Bequest of Marian Hague.
-1971-50-125.
+This is a Stomacher.
+It is dated 18th century and we acquired it in 1971.
+Its medium is silk and metallic (metal-wrapped silk core) embroidery on silk foundation, with flat metal strips, wire coils; linen backing and its technique is embroidered in satin and stem stitches, couched flat metal strips, metal-wrapped silk, and flat strips with metal-wrapped silk; wire coils attached; faces and arms painted; on plain weave foundation.
+It is a part of the Textiles department.

 Stomachers were an important part of a women's dress from the seventeenth to nineteenth centuries.
 These stiff, triangular panels were usually highly ornamented with embroidery, ribbons, and jewels.
 The close-fitting bodices of women’s dresses were constructed with an open V in the front so that the stomacher could be pinned in place, and it could be changed for different styles or occasions.